Unde-Academy/data_science_ml_ai/README.md

-# Unde Academy - Data Science Repository
+# Unde Academy - Data Science and AI Repository

 Welcome to the official repository for the Data Science Department at Unde Academy!
 This repository contains: